It's Easy to Make a Product. It's Hard to Stand Out. How Can Framing in Marketing Change That?

-How can some brands steal the market when their product or service is the same as competitors’?
-I’ll explain why framing in marketing matters and how it can change your success.
+How can some brands steal the market when their product or service is similar?
+Here's why framing in marketing matters and how it can change your success.

 Framing in Marketing: Why It Matters